 Although conventional medical treatments help relieve some of the physical and mental symptoms associated with neurodegenerative diseases, there is currently no way to slow disease progression and no known cures.

-Although they’ve never seen this near complete reversal of the disease in another patient, 80% have an immediate response, and the improvements are maintained with daily 10-15 minute treatments with the device.
+Although they've never seen this near complete reversal of the disease in another patient, 80% have had an immediate response, and the improvements are maintained with daily 10- to 15-minute treatments with the device.

-In their article, Saputo and Stine give more examples of dramatic improvements in patients with Multiple Sclerosis, Parkinson’s disease, traumatic brain injury, and stroke.
+In their article, Saputo and Stine give more examples of dramatic improvements in patients living with multiple sclerosis, Parkinson's disease, traumatic brain injury or the effects of a stroke.

 - Increases blood flow by releasing nitric oxide in blood vessels